 - Your name

 - The number of hours you are, or will be, working; and

 - Your supervisor’s name and telephone number.

 Letter from the OIS for F-1 Students

-Students on the DC campus and students at Carey can contact their OIS Advisor for information regarding how to obtain a SSN Letter.
+Students at SAIS can contact their OIS Advisor for information regarding how to obtain a SSN letter.

-Students on the Homewood, Peabody and JHMI campuses can complete the following e-form to request a SSN letter.
+Students at the all other JHU schools can complete the following e-form to request a SSN letter.

 1. Go to the i-Hopkins web portal.

 3. Log in with your JHED credentials.